Crimean offensive: Consequences

 In a meeting with Adolf Hitler in Berchtesgaden, 17th Army commander Erwin Jaenecke had insisted that Sevastopol should be evacuated and his cut off Army of 235,000 men withdrawn.
 After the loss of the Crimea, he was held responsible, arrested in Romania and court-martialed.
 Only the intervention of Heinz Guderian saved his life.
 He was dismissed from the army on 31 January 1945.

 The German and Romanian formations suffered the loss of 57,000 men, many of whom drowned during the evacuation.
 The sinking of the Totila and Teja on 10 May alone caused up to 10,000 deaths.
 In total, the German losses at sea amounted to five cargo ships, one tanker, three tugs, three lighters, three motorboats and four submarine hunters, while the Romanians lost three cargo ships.
 The partially successful evacuation of Axis troops from the Crimea earned the commander of the Romanian Navy, Rear Admiral Horia Macellariu, the Knight's Cross of the Iron Cross.

-The table below is based on information from Glantz/House When Titans Clashed.:
+Between April 14 and May 13, 1944, a total of 120,853 men and 22,548 tons of cargo were evacuated by sea from the Crimea: